 Eastern Metropolitan Regional Council will receive $2 million to build a new FOGO processing plant at the Red Hill Waste Management Facility (12 km north-east of Midland) to process organic waste from five regional councils.
 The $18 million project will take a modular approach to initially process 60,000 tonnes of organic waste each year, supporting 110 construction jobs and 50 ongoing positions.
 The processing facility will be scaled up over time to provide 100,000 tonnes per annum of processing capacity.

 Go Organics will receive $3.5 million to expand its existing facility at Boonanarring (16 km north of Gingin) to support FOGO rollout in the region north of Perth.
 The $7.42 million project will install enclosed bunker technology and expanded open windrow processing.
 The project will allow the processing of an additional 75,000 tonnes of organic waste each year and support 12 construction jobs and 12 ongoing positions.

-The fund includes $57 million aimed at supporting the diversion of nutrient-rich household and commercial organic waste from landfill to soils by building new or enhancing existing organic waste processing infrastructure.
+As part of the National Soils Strategy, the Australian Government announced its Food Waste for Healthy Soils (FWHS) Fund.
+The fund includes $67 million nationally aimed at supporting the diversion of nutrient-rich household and commercial organic waste from landfill to soils by building new or enhancing existing organic waste processing infrastructure.